-So in other words, organizational creativity is a result of individual creativity – but not all individual creativity is organizational.
-The two are similar, but they have their own strengths and weaknesses.
+So in other words, while all organizational creativity is a result of individual creativity, not all individual creativity is organizational.
+The two are similar, but they are not the same.

 Organizations and individuals behave very differently.
 An organization must be efficient and predictable, but individuals can behave any way they like (within reason of course).
 This can be problematic when it comes to creativity.

-Also, people tend to be risk-averse and shy away from change.
-But companies need to be innovative to survive in the modern market.
-So these two will often clash and create organizational idea management that is dead on arrival.
+Generally, people tend to be risk-averse and shy away from change.
+However, companies need to take risks and be innovative to survive in the modern market.
+So these two will often clash and result in organizational idea management that is dead on arrival.
 This can lead to stagnation and a soul-crushing corporate culture.
-But how can companies counteract this?
+So, how can companies counteract this?

-According to Professor Gerard Puccio at Buffalo State College, companies focus on three things: People, environment, and processes.
+According to Professor Gerard Puccio at Buffalo State College, companies should focus on three things: people, environment, and processes.

-Your innovation will never be better than the individuals that try to move it forward.
+Your innovation will never be better than the sum of individuals behind it.
 This is true for both individual and organizational creativity.
 This means that companies need creative people to innovate.

 Also, a company can evaluate and decide whether to move forward with an idea or not.
 Sure, some individuals can do the same, but not everyone is a doer.
 An innovative company needs to be creative and cannot let opportunities out of its grasp.